HYOUG/hentairox-dl/README.md

 # HentaiRoxDL
-A simple python script that download a given gallery using the `requests` and `BeautifulSoup` modules.
+A simple python script that download a given gallery using the `requests`, `BeautifulSoup` and `tqdm` modules.

 ## 💾 Installation
 ```bash